cag/coffeegame/README.md

 package manager of your source.

-If you want to generate documentation as you develop, you will want to grab Pygments via the `python-pygments` or `python3-pygments` package, depending on which version of Python you're running.
+If you want to generate documentation as you develop, you will want to grab Pygments via the `python-pygments` package, assuming you're running Python 2.x.

 Now check the *Common* section.